Christology: Early Christologies (1st century)

-Historically in the Alexandrian school of thought (fashioned on the Gospel of John), Jesus Christ is the eternal Logos who already possesses unity with the Father before the act of Incarnation.
+Historically, in the Alexandrian school of thought (fashioned on the Gospel of John), Jesus is the eternal Logos who already possesses unity with the Father before the act of Incarnation.
 In contrast, the Antiochian school viewed Christ as a single, unified human person apart from his relationship to the divine.
 (Note: The views of these schools can be summarized as follows: